London to New York · the crossing

 On the London to New York flight, a brief snooze early in the air is fine.
 You’ve been awake since morning.
 After that: awake.
 Eat the meal.
 Watch a film.
 Walk the aisle.
 Don’t pack the full sleepy kit.
 This is a stay-awake flight, not a sleep-the-flight one.

 That’s one card.
-The path has the rest.
+The path has the rest, in order, at the right time.
 The night before.
 The morning of.
-The flight.
-The 16-hour day.
-The arrival trap at 7pm New York.
+The crossing.
+Your first evening in New York.

 Common questions